 - Those who file FATCA form 8938 should be deemed to have filed FinCEN Form 114.

 In addition, at the very time that increasing numbers have learned of their obligation to file, the process itself has become more difficult.
-A separate document gives recommendations resulting from a survey on e-filing of FinCEN Form 114.

 Our organizations strongly support all efforts underway worldwide to eliminate tax fraud.
 In keeping with our mission, however, we also support all efforts to encourage U.S. citizens to represent their country abroad and be active participants in the global economy.